Glock: History

-The company's founder and head engineer, Gaston Glock (1929–2023), had no experience with firearms design or manufacture at the time his first pistol, the Glock 17, was being prototyped.
+The company's founder and head engineer, Gaston Glock (1929–2023), had no experience in firearms design or manufacture when his first pistol, the Glock 17, was being prototyped.
 Glock had extensive experience in advanced synthetic polymers, which was instrumental in the company's design of the first commercially successful line of pistols with a polymer frame.
 Glock introduced ferritic nitrocarburizing into the firearms industry as an anticorrosion surface treatment for metal gun parts.